Are you worried about your teen?

 Therapy Can Build Self-Esteem and Instill Coping Skills

-Counseling can be an important factor to help your teen cope with difficult emotions,
+Counseling can be an important factor to help your teen cope with difficult emotions, such as feeling overwhelmed, anxious or depressed,

 identify unhelpful thinking patterns, build self-confidence and self-respect, and grow and mature.
 Learning tools now can prevent more serious problems from developing and benefit your teen in adult years as well.

 Through therapy, root causes will be explored and realistic goals set so that positive changes can be made.
-This may include changing destructive or problematic behaviors, learning effective communication and problem-solving skills, and building self-esteem.
+This may include changing destructive or problematic behaviors, learning effective communication and problem-solving skills, and building social skills and self-esteem.
 By understanding root causes, symptoms can be reduced while developing a solid sense of self.

 Therapy can also help reduce conflicts in the family and help your teen learn how to cope with difficult emotions and situations in a healthy and productive way.
 This can be an invaluable tool as your teen is faced with more challenging and stressful situations.
 This can also impact the family as a whole as your teen learns the impact of behavior on others.